Steelhead are one of America’s most popular game fish. They taste delicious, can grow very large and are fierce fighters on the rod.

 Can You Catch Steelhead During the Spawn?

-While getting spawning steelhead to take your bait is pretty much impossible, targeting them during the spawning season and their runs upstream can be very productive.
+While getting actively spawning steelhead to take your bait is pretty much impossible, targeting pre or post-spawn fish can be very productive.

 Thanks to the prolonged time the fish spend in the rivers, there are pre or post-spawners around at any given time, giving you, the angler, a very large window of opportunity.